 And it helps to keep the number of messages in a single sentence to one.

 You may think that the above example is an exaggeration.
-If it is, it’s only a small one.
-In reality, many people that aren’t used to writing daily don’t realise they are doing it.
+But it was a real life example.
+In reality, many people that aren’t used to writing daily just don’t realise they are doing it.

 Using lengthy words to say something that can be said in simple, clear language has the cumulative effect of sounding exclusive.
 Try hard.
 Pretentious.
 And I’m certain those things aren’t in your brand guidelines.